 Think about it: livelihoods and reputations are on the line here.
 Having a layoff script - and understanding how to layoff employees in general - allows you to focus on what needs to be said and how to deliver the news properly while also leaving time for your employee to grasp what’s happening emotionally.

 So, to help with this delicate task, here is a brief format to create a personalized layoff script that you can use to make sure you know what to say during a layoff.
-You can also download a version of this layoff script by clicking the button below.
+You can also download a version of this layoff script by clicking the text below.

 Building a Personalized Layoff Script